jdkbx/aspsms-t/README.md

 * A lot of networks are supported.

-* Deliver is very fast and will send your users a confirmation jabber message.
+* Delivery is very fast and will send your users a confirmation jabber message.
   Jabber users can set their own mobile number as originator.

 * Jabber messages which are longer than the maximum allowed characters of an sms, aspsms-t will split it into a multiple sms.
 Don´t worry!

-* Special arabic and other oriental characters are supported to a maximum of 87 characters for each message.
+* Unicode message support.

 # Requirements for Debian

 	apt-get install libaspsms-perl libnet-jabber-perl libnet-xmpp-perl \
 	  libxml-smart-perl libxml-parser-perl libwww-perl liburi-perl \
-	libunicode-string-perl libfile-pid-perl
+	  libunicode-string-perl libfile-pid-perl liblog-log4perl-perl \
+	  libgetopt-long-descriptive-perl libsoap-lite-perl \
+	  libhttp-server-simple-perl

 # Building